 Whitehall Lodge is an apartment building located on Pages Lane, Muswell Hill in north London.
 It was constructed in 1936-37 by the property developers English and Scottish Co-operative (E&S)(1) and represents a rare example of efforts to market Modernist design to suburban residents.

 The architect responsible for the design of Whitehall Lodge was Henry W. Binns of Binns & Scarlett(1).
-Both Binns and his partner Frank Scarlett had significant experience in designing in the modernist and art deco styles and had already made notable contributions to the emerging modernist school in Britain prior to being commissioned to design Whitehall Lodge in 1935.
-Binns’ earlier work include the art deco Gas Showrooms in Wandsworth and Chalfont House in Belgravia.
-Binn’s partner Scarlett had produced one of the earliest modernist houses in the country, Starlock in Rye, at the remarkably early date of 1929-30, only the third building in Britain to be built in the international modern style.
+Both Binns and his partner Frank Scarlett had significant experience in designing in the modernist and art deco styles, and had already made notable contributions to the emerging modernist school in Britain prior to being commissioned to design Whitehall Lodge in 1935.
+Binns’ earlier work include the art deco Gas Showrooms in Wandsworth and Chalfont House apartments in Belgravia.
+Binn’s partner Scarlett had produced one of the earliest modernist houses in the country, Starlock in Rye, at the remarkably early date of 1929-30, and only the third building in Britain to be built in the international modern style.
 Binns’ T-shape plan for Whitehall Lodge was then enhanced by additions from English & Scottish’s arcitect Cyril Smith, who added the distinctive towers and balconies we see today, in a manner comparable to those at Ruskin Park House (Champion Hill, South London), then also under development with E&S to designs by Watkins Gray architects.